dapr/docs/daprdocs/content/en/reference/components-reference/supported-locks/redis-lock.md

 ## Setup Redis

-Dapr can use any Redis instance - containerized, running on your local dev machine, or a managed cloud service.
+Dapr can use any Redis instance: containerized, running on your local dev machine, or a managed cloud service.

 {{< tabs "Self-Hosted" "Kubernetes" "Azure" "AWS" "GCP" >}}